 ORCiD (NID): 0000-0001-9221-8581

-Word count: Abstract 70, Main17053990
+Word count: Abstract 148, Main 3990

 Abstract

 Rapid-response petrological monitoring is a major advance for volcano observatories to build and validate models of the plumbing systems that supply eruptions in near-real-time.
-Our rapid-response analysis of tephra from the September 2023 eruption of Kīlauea shows that Raman analyses of fluid inclusions can robustly determine magma reservoir depths within a day of receiving samples – a transformative timescale for decision making that has not previously been achieved by petrological methods.
+The depth of magma storage has recently been identified as high-priority information for volcanic observatories that is not currently obtainable on timescales relevant to eruption response.
+To address this deficiency, we performed a rapid-response simulation for the September 2023 eruption of Kīlauea.
+We show that Raman-based fluid-inclusion barometry can robustly determine reservoir depths within a day of receiving samples - a transformative timescale for decision making that has not previously been achieved by petrological methods.
+Additionally, our global melt-inclusion compilation for which we calculated fluid composition at the point of vapour saturation demonstrates the robustness of the fluid-inclusion method at many of the world’s most active and hazardous mafic volcanic systems (e.g. Iceland, Hawai’i, Galápagos, East African Rift, Réunion, Canary Islands, Azores, Cabo Verde).

-Keywords: Fluid Inclusions; Geobarometry; Raman Spectroscopy; Rapid Response; Volcano Monitoring
+Keywords: Fluid-inclusions; Geobarometry; Raman Spectroscopy; Rapid-response; Volcano Monitoring

-Main Text
+1. Introduction

-Volcano observatories increasingly use data collected from erupted lava and tephra samples in near-real-time to obtain information about the magmatic plumbing system to help inform decision making during volcanic crises (Gansecki et al., 2019; Re et al., 2021; Pankhurst et al., 2022).
-Most work so far has focused on the chemistry of erupted lavas and crystal cargoes (Pankhurst et al., 2022) to gain insight into changing melt composition and rheological properties (e.g., Gansecki et al., 2019).
-However, up until now, petrological monitoring has been unable to address the high-priority question– ‘Where is the magma coming from?’
+Volcano observatories increasingly use data collected from erupted lava and tephra samples in near-real-time to obtain information about the magmatic plumbing system to help inform decision-making during volcanic crises (Gansecki et al., 2019; Re et al., 2021; Pankhurst et al., 2022).
+Most work so far has focused on the chemistry of erupted lavas and crystal cargoes (Pankhurst et al., 2022) to gain insight into changing melt composition and rheological properties (Gansecki et al., 2019).
+However, up until now, petrological monitoring has been unable to address the high-priority question– Where is the magma coming from?
 (Re et al., 2021).
 At well-monitored volcanoes, such information can be used to draw analogies to previous eruptive episodes associated with specific storage reservoirs (e.g., vigour, pathway, or length of eruption), and to help interpret geophysical signals of ongoing activity.
-At poorly-monitored volcanoes, where there may be no prior constraints on magma storage geometry (Wieser et al., 2023b), depths of storage are a vital parameter to begin interpreting new eruptive activity.
-Melt inclusion (MI) barometry, a widely popular petrological method to determine storage depths from volatile contents, takes months to years to complete (Re et al., 2021).
-While mineral barometry could be implemented faster (only requiring electron probe microanalysis (EPMA) measurements on eruptive minerals), it is imprecise (Wieser et al., 2023a), and therefore would only be able to constrain magma storage to very broad depths (e.g., stored in the crust vs. below the Moho).
-This technique has particularly poor applicability at active volcanoes such as Kīlauea or Mauna Loa, where a precision of 1–2 km is needed to distinguish between storage reservoirs (Baker and Amelung, 2012; Anderson and Poland, 2016).
+At poorly-monitored volcanoes, where there may be no prior constraints on magma storage geometry (Wieser et al., 2023b), depths of storage are a vital parameter to begin interpreting unrest associated with a new episode of eruptive activity (Pritchard et al., 2019).
+For example, the return of eruptive activity at Kīlauea in 2020 was accompanied by many questions about how the magmatic plumbing system had changed following the summit collapse in 2018 (Lynn et al., 2024).

+Melt-inclusion barometry, a widely popular petrological method to determine storage depths from volatile contents, takes months to years to complete (Re et al., 2021).
+While mineral barometry can be implemented faster than this, it is imprecise (Wieser et al., 2023a), and therefore can only constrain magma storage to very broad regions (e.g., crust vs. sub-Moho).
+It also has poor applicability at active volcanoes such as Kīlauea or Mauna Loa where the only major silicate phase in most lavas is olivine, the chemistry of which is not pressure sensitive, and where a precision of 1–2 km is needed to distinguish between reservoirs (Baker and Amelung, 2012; Anderson and Poland, 2016).